 Once you have formed your company with the Companies Registration Office, you will need to register your company for tax.

 Form TR2 can be used to register for a number of taxes, including Corporation Tax, VAT and Employers PAYE.
+Below is a simple guide on how to register your company for tax.

 The Corporation Tax return is due 8 months and 23 days after the company’s accounting year end.

-A preliminary Corporation Tax must be paid in the month before the company’s year-end date.
+Preliminary Corporation Tax must be paid in the month before the company’s year-end date.
 Larger companies are also required to make an additional preliminary tax payment 6 months into their accounting year.
 The balance of Corporation Tax must be paid when submitting the Corporation Tax return.

 In general, if your business supplies goods over €75,000 per year or services over €37,500, you are obliged to register for VAT.
 However, there are some businesses, who are VAT exempt.
 A detailed list of products and services and their particular VAT rates can be found here.